-What are the Pros and Cons of Windows Remote Desktop?
+Pros and Cons of Microsoft Remote Desktop

-- Free of Charge - The good thing about Windows Remote Desktop is that it comes for free.
-If you’re a small business owner or just a regular device user, this can be a great deal that won’t come at the expense of your financial capabilities.
+- Free of Charge - The good thing about Microsoft Remote Desktop is that it comes for free.
+If you're a small business owner or just a regular device user, this can be a great deal that won't come at the expense of your financial capabilities.

 - Easy to Use and Configure on the Same Network - Windows Remote Desktop is designed to give you an easy remote access experience.
 Although it's disabled by default, it's very easy to turn on and configure especially if you're connecting on the same network.

-ITarian Remote Access: Windows Remote Desktop Alternative
+Windows Remote Desktop Alternatives